AndrewEckel/LeastAverageImage/README.md

 ```
 ## Testing on Windows

-After unzipping the pre-compiled program or compiling from the source code, navigate to the program directory using the Windows command line, and try running these two commands:
+After unzipping the program or compiling from the source code, navigate to the `program` directory using the Windows command line, and try running these two commands:

 ```
 lai
 lai ../input/list_mode_test.ini
 ```

 The first command should create 3 PPM files in the output directory, and the second should create an additional 33.

 ## Compiling and testing on a Mac or other UNIX-based OS

+Start by [cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the entire git repo.

 Open a Terminal window in the directory that holds the Makefile, and execute this command:
 ```
 make
 ```
-If you do not have g++ and/or make installed, you will be asked if you wish to install Xcode.
-(You do!)
+On a Mac, if you do not have `g++` and/or `make` installed, you will be asked if you wish to install Xcode.
+(Yes, you do!)

-After compiling, navigate to the program directory and try running these two commands:
+After compiling, navigate to the `program` directory and try running these two commands:
 ```
 ./lai
 ./lai ../input/list_mode_test.ini